TheNivas/LearningScala/12_Traits_ValueClass_UniversalTraits/src/main/scala/Notes.md

   }
 }
 ```

 We can use one more level of abstraction with abstract class. i.e.

 ```scala
 abstract class  Vehicle {
   def category()

 }
 ```

 then we will need to extend child fn like this:

 ```scala
 class MercedesC extends Vehicle with FourWheeler with CarC
 ```

-and then we also need to write category function in the MercedesC class, otherwise it'll show error<br>
+and then we also need to write category function in the MercedesC class, otherwise it'll show error
 i.e.

 ```scala
   def category(): Unit = {
     println("This is merdedes $$$")
 ```

-### Program:
+### Program

 ```scala
 abstract class  Vehicle {
   def category()